ibm-cloud-docs/assistant/skill-add.md

 You can change the name of a skill and its associated description after you create the skill.

-To rename an skill, follow these steps:
+To rename a skill, follow these steps:

 1. From the Skills page, find the skill that you want to rename.